cwy11111/usthack2021/README.md

 **Introduction** <br>
-<br>This project is prototype mainly designed for small restaurants like Cha Chaan Teng in Hong Kong.
+<br>This project is a prototype mainly designed for small restaurants like Cha Chaan Teng in Hong Kong.
 They can install this *portable,light text-line interface program* on their computer and use it to help with ordering.

 **How to Use**
 1. Make a `.csv` file as to store all the information about all dishes in your restaurant.
 Store the `.csv` file into the folder *`data`*.
 Please follow the format as shown in the `example.csv` under *`data`* folder.
 You can simply change the content below **Row 1** of `example.csv`.
 You can also keep the `example.csv` and use it in the application as demonstration.
 (Remember to store the `.csv` file in UTF-8 encoding.) <br><br>